subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 where $h_k = \sum w_{ki}\sigma_i + b_k$.
 Repeated sampling results in the network state gradually moving to an equilibrium configuration which corresponds to a local minima for the energy function.
-Gibbs sampling only works if we are able to compute this conditional probability, if the energy function is modeled by an ANN then clearly this procedure no longer holds.
+Gibbs sampling only works if we are able to compute this conditional probability, if the energy function is modeled by an ANN (such as those in the lower part of Figure 2) then clearly this procedure no longer holds.

+Fortunately there is a way to sample from an EBM without knowing the inter-connection strengths between its nodes, and this is given by the iteration of the Langevin dynamics.
-The discrete time Langevin equation is given by the iteration
+The discrete time version of Langevin dynamics is given by the iteration

 $$ x^i_{n+1} = x^i_n -\eta {\partial \log p_W(x^1,_n,...,x^N_n)\over{\partial x^i_n}} +\sqrt{2\eta}\epsilon_n,\ \ n = 0,1,2,...  $$